bradeneliason/PumasDocs.jl/docs/src/basics/doses_subjects_populations.md

 ### Constructing `Subject`s

-Let's create a few `Subject`s to get the general idea of how to work programatically with subjects in Pumas.
+Let's create a few `Subject`s to get the general idea of how to work programmatically with subjects in Pumas.
 We can start with the simplest subject:

 ```jldoctest
 Subject()